fcf-framework/fcfTest/README.md

 - `--test-part PART_NAME`: Filters execution to only tests belonging to the specified part.
 Can be used multiple times.
 - `--test-group GROUP_NAME`: Filters execution to only tests belonging to the specified group.
 Can be used multiple times.
 - `--test-test TEST_NAME`: Filters execution to run only the specific test named.
 Can be used multiple times.
+- `--test-ignore-part PART_NAME`: Exclude tests in the specified part(s).
+Can be used multiple times.
+- `--test-ignore-group GROUP_NAME`: Exclude tests in the specified group(s).
+Can be used multiple times.
+- `--test-ignore-test TEST_NAME`: Exclude the specified test(s).
+Can be used multiple times.

 **Example Command:**
 ```bash